redpanda-data/connect/website/docs/components/processors/gcp_bigquery_select.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-:::caution BETA
+:::caution EXPERIMENTAL
-This component is mostly stable but breaking changes could still be made outside of major version releases if a fundamental problem with the component is found.
+This component is experimental and therefore subject to change or removal outside of major version releases.
 :::
 Executes a `SELECT` query against BigQuery and replaces messages with the rows returned.